 Car hire in Spain is among some of the cheapest in Europe.
 Even at the last minute, Holiday Extras can offer cheap car hire from Palma de Mallorca Airport (PMI).
 Here at Holiday Extras, we search hundreds of offers from top providers to save you up to 20% on car hire from Palma Airport.
-Book before you fly and take advantage of one of the most affordable ways to get around.
-From sweeping beaches, to historic towns and bustling nightlife, hire a car and enjoy the beautiful island of Majorca the best way; Your way.
+Book before you fly and take advantage of one of our great Majorca car hire prices.

 Car Hire Locations